EKGF/ekg-maturity/docs/intro/executive-summary.md

 Each capability area provides a business summary denoting its importance, a definition of the added value from semantic standards and scoring criteria based on five levels of defined maturity.

-**The EKG/MM is a capability model** designed to promulgate best practices across the knowledge graph community.
+**EKG/Maturity is a capability model** designed to promulgate best practices across the knowledge graph community.
 It covers essential capabilities as well as standard evaluation criteria required for the design, implementation, and maintenance of an EKG.

-The Maturity Model for the Enterprise Knowledge Graph (EKG/MM) is one of the key initiatives of the [Enterprise Knowledge Graph Foundation](https://ekgf.org) being developed by a community of [contributors](../other/contributors.md).
+The Maturity Model for the Enterprise Knowledge Graph (EKG/Maturity) is one of the key initiatives of the [Enterprise Knowledge Graph Foundation](https://ekgf.org) being developed by a community of [contributors](../other/contributors.md).